alessandroAbati/AI-powered-voice-assistant/README.md

    conda activate voice-assistant-env

 3. Replace [paste your OpenAI API key here] in main.py with your actual OpenAI API key.
+   Alternatively, one can use a config.yml file that will be ignored by git while pushing.

 4. Run the voice assistant:
    ```bash
    python main.py